lidgren/lidgren-network-gen3/README.md

+**Note!
+Not actively developed any more; only accepting trivial or minor bug fixes.**

 # Lidgren.Network ![](https://api.travis-ci.org/RevoluPowered/lidgren-network-gen3.svg?branch=master)
 Lidgren.Network is a networking library for .NET framework, which uses a single UDP socket to deliver a simple API for connecting a client to a server, reading and sending messages.